chiaracapuano/WhatToWatch/README.md

 ```
 docker run --rm -d  --name <NAME> -v ${HOME}/postgres-data/:/var/lib/postgresql/data  -p <POSTGRES_LOCAL_PORT>:<DOCKERHUB_POSTGRES_CONTAINER_PORT>  <DOCKERHUB_POSTGRES_CONTAINER>
 ```
+This is the database that Kubernetes will rely on.

 The respective Dockerfile can be found on the Docker official documentation at:

 https://docs.docker.com/engine/examples/postgresql_service/